DoriaWW/Airbnb-Review_Score-Spain/README.md

 **Moderators**

 The relationship between the number of reviews and actual review score may be influenced by other variables, which are integrated in the model as moderators.
-In this study, three moderators are considered:
+In this study, three moderators are considered, for which dummy coding is used.
-1) The city size which is encoded using dummy variables.
-Each of the seven cities in Spain falls in either one of three categories; Big, Medium or Small, depending on the number of residents.
+1) City size.
+Each of the seven cities in Spain falls in either one of three categories; Big, Medium or Small, depending on the number of residents as was mentioned before.
+The base level of this variable is the "big" size.
-2) The Room type, there are four categories; Entire home/appartment, Hotel room, Private room or Shared room.
+2) Room type.
+There are four categories in the dataset; Entire home/appartment, Hotel room, Private room or Shared room.
+In the dummy encoding, shared room is the base level.
-3) Superhost status, true or false
+3) Superhost status.
+The dataset includes information on whether the host of the listing is a superhost or not.
+Experienced hosts can become a superhost upon fulfillin certain criteria, such as having a low cancellation rate, a high response rate as well as a high overall rating based on the last 365 days [[Source airbnb]](https://www.airbnb.co.uk/help/article/829/how-do-i-become-a-superhost?_set_bev_on_new_domain=1631260549_OThiYmUyZjJhOGFk).

 **Results**